zerodaycode/canyon-book/src/querybuilder.md

     .expect("Failed to update records with the querybuilder");
 ```

-Note the array of tuples, where the element at 0 is the column name that will be targeted, and the index 1 is reserved for the value that will be updated in your database column.
+Notice the array of tuples.
+The first element is the column to target, and the second is the value to update in the database column.

-Finally, there's a `T::delete_query()` that builds a `DELETE` statement.
+Finally, `T::delete_query()` constructs a `DELETE` statement.

 ```rust
 Tournament::delete_query()